kendo-labs/kendo-rails/README.md

 As mentioned above, the install generator will install the default (also named default) theme for Kendo UI, unless you specify an alternate with the generator command.
 This is done using the `--theme` switch.
 For example, if you wanted to install the 'metro' theme, you can run the following:

     rails generate kendoui:install --theme=metro

+For Non-Asset Pipeline Environments, you can pass "all" into the theme switch, which will copy all available themes into your `public/stylesheets` directory.

 ### Learn more about [Kendo UI](http://kendoui.com)!